 By answering yes, they’ve essentially sold you on an idea.
 Once you’ve bought a few ideas, a test drive is an easy next step.
 After a test drive, signing your name to a sentence stating that you’d buy the car for $xxx is the next step.
 After signing your name to that sentence, you’ve already bought so many things from them that buying the car just seems logical to your subconscious.

 You do have a huge advantage when someone says that they’re going to head to your house if something happens.
-Depending on your relationship with that person, it could be your “in”, so to speak.
+Depending on your relationship with that person, it could be your “in,” so to speak.
 What you need to do is start selling them on small things first.

 One way to take the topic to the next level is to continue the conversation.
-When they say that they’re coming over to your place if SHTF, you may want to reply back with something to the effect of, “Well let’s think about that for a minute because you may have something there.”
+When they say that they’re coming over to your place if SHTF, you may want to reply with something to the effect of, “Well, let’s think about that for a minute because you may have something there.”
 (It never hurts to word something so that it seems like it’s their idea.)

 Explain to them that there’s really no way to know if anything will ever happen, and if it ever does, there’s no way to know exactly what the event will be or how it will unfold.

 Continue with the fact that because of your concerns, you spend a lot of time trying to hedge your bets and learning how to survive and even thrive if something bad happens for several days or even several years.
-The problem is that it requires a lot of time and resources to do that for your family and you’re really having a hard time trying to figure out how your extended family will fit into your life afterward, and you feel terrible about it (you’re trying to build sympathy).
-Currently, you have barely enough for your immediate family and if anyone shows up empty-handed afterward, it means that your family will go hungry and not have the supplies they need.
+The problem is that it requires a lot of time and resources to do that for your family, and you’re really having a hard time trying to figure out how your extended family will fit into your life afterward, and you feel terrible about it (you’re trying to build sympathy).
+Currently, you have barely enough for your immediate family, and if anyone shows up empty-handed afterward, it means that your family will go hungry and not have the supplies they need.

-The key at this point is to really get their buy-in, which can be difficult.
+The key at this point is to get their buy-in, which can be difficult.
 It’s human nature to want to help family, and this may be your solution.
-Explain to them that you’ve been wanting to involve more of the family with some emergency planning but you don’t know how to go about it.
+Explain to them that you’ve been wanting to involve more of the family with some emergency planning, but you don’t know how to go about it.
 Try to get them on your side of the discussion to come up with a solution.

 You may want to use a particularly anti-prepper family member as an example and say that if something really bad happens, you don’t know how you’re going to take care of family members such as this person who will show up needing help.
-You won’t be able to help them without risking the lives of your immediate family who’ve spent a lot of time and resources (best not to mention money or it’ll sound like you’re asking for a handout) on being ready in case something happens.
+You won’t be able to help them without risking the lives of your immediate family who’ve spent a lot of time and resources (best not to mention money, or it’ll sound like you’re asking for a handout) on being ready in case something happens.

 Does this family member have useful skills?

-If you do this correctly, the next step would be to give them ownership of a particular part of your prepping project, such as to be the go-to person for medical or mechanical issues.
+If you do this correctly, the next step would be to give them ownership of a particular part of your prepping project, such as being the go-to person for medical or mechanical issues.
 Ownership of a particular project is one of the best ways to get buy-in for someone.
 They start taking responsibility for it and gain pride when it’s done well.